Motion to Approve

 The SI also includes reference to public service operations, which in future will be open to all carriers operating in the UK, not just EU carriers.
 I wonder about that process in the way the noble Lord, Lord Balfe, did—are the Government really happy to open this up on a worldwide basis?
 These are highly prized contracts.
 They are, after all, subsidised.
 They are on routes which are really important for keeping remote areas linked, both socially and economically.
 Do the Government intend to continue with the same stringent rules which have been imposed under the EU, or are they planning a different approach in the future?

 I finish with the point I made before—the Minister will be well aware of the issue.
-In paragraph 7.15 of the Explanatory Memorandum, it says:
+In Paragraph 7.15 of the Explanatory Memorandum, says:

 “With exit day less than six months away”—

 My Lords, I shall speak very briefly on these two instruments—there is no way we will oppose them.
 The first one is on competition.
 One’s enthusiasm for scrutinising in depth was somewhat killed by the first sentence in paragraph 7.2 of the Explanatory Memorandum, which says:

 “The powers in the EU regulation have never been exercised and it is unlikely that they ever will be”.

 At that point, I gave up detailed examination.
 This boils down—if there ever is a dispute in this area—to us having moved from a big gang called the EU to a little gang called ourselves.
 That is why I am not keen on crashing out of the EU without an agreement, because being part of the EU is, broadly speaking, a good thing when it comes to aviation.